For quite a while now we’ve been considering buying a new car.

 It’s good to know that the engine is based on the Euro 6 emission standard which reduces emissions as much as possible.

-The car has an Adblue tank which injects a solution of urea and water into the car’s exhaust system to significantly reduce harmful gases.
+The car has an Adblue tank which injects a solution of urea and water into the car’s exhaust system.

 Where we live in Musselburgh, the High Street often has high pollution levels so I’m aware of the need to for cleaner vehicles.